metroxylon/kho-bwa-core-voc/README.md

 ### `plot`

-`plot` produces the heatmap and dendrogram plots for a given data file (here, `data.csv` represents the path to the spreadsheet file with the language data):
+`plot` produces the heatmap and dendrogram plots for a given data file (here, `data.csv` represents the path to the spreadsheet file with the language data, by default `data/dataset_khobwa.csv`):

     heatmap_dendrogram plot data.csv